Don’t Pay for Dirty Water is an autonomous campaign of individuals who want clean water.

 After careful consideration, I have decided I can no longer pay for the sewerage charge/wastewater management part of my water bill.
 Therefore, I have today paid the amount of £*** for the incoming water services, and I am withholding the amount of £*** for the sewerage charge/wastewater management, as I question the accuracy of this amount in consideration of recent reports about your actions.

-Recent media coverage and OFWAT data confirms that your company is still behaving recklessly and ruinously to our environment by persistently releasing untreated sewage into our waterways.
+Continuous media coverage, the known state of our waterways and OFWAT data confirms that your company is still behaving recklessly and ruinously to our environment by persistently releasing untreated sewage into our waterways.
+The Ofwat Water Company Performance Report 2023-2024 states:

 I write now with a formal complaint.
-I would note that while my complaint is outstanding, you should not pursue me for payment in any way.
+While my complaint is outstanding, I request that you do not pursue me for payment in any way.
 Please put my account on hold while my complaint is outstanding.

 My complaint concerns your company’s grievous dereliction of duty, and of your legal and moral responsibility not to pollute our precious rivers and oceans.
 Enabling you to continue this seems now to me to be also an ethical question: I cannot continue paying for a service which is simply not being provided – that is, the responsible disposal of the wastewater from my property.
 Furthermore, my paying this section of my water bill supports the harmful and repeated practice of sewage dumping.

 In a preliminary investigation, the Environment Agency recorded “widespread and serious non-compliance with regulations” and launched a two-year criminal investigation.
-Last July the head of the agency suggested repeat offenders should face jail.
+The head of the agency suggested repeat offenders should face jail.

-In “Money Down the Drain, Raw Sewage on the Beach” published by Fideres last November, Chris Pine wrote: “We estimate that households purchasing UK wastewater services may have incurred damages since 2016 of approximately £163 million as a result of the water companies potentially abusing their dominant position.
+In “Money Down the Drain, Raw Sewage on the Beach” published by Fideres, Chris Pine wrote: “We estimate that households purchasing UK wastewater services may have incurred damages since 2016 of approximately £163 million as a result of the water companies potentially abusing their dominant position.

 “We also estimate that the same companies may have charged households more than £1.1 billion for sewage removal services, when in fact they have not safely removed that sewage, instead they may have simply discharged it into the country’s rivers and onto its beaches.”

-Please note that I have made my position known publicly and intend to take this complaint to the Consumer Council of Water (CCW) if your response to my complaint is unsatisfactory.
+Please note that I intend to take this complaint to the Consumer Council of Water (CCW) and further if your response to my complaint is unsatisfactory.

 Yours sincerely,